-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted URL (If applicable) 2 Newspaper Ad Non-English Speaking - Specify other language: Spanish Non- targeted/broad community Social Service agencies A newspaper ad was published on 1/7/21 to advertise the January 21, 2021 public hearing and the acceptance of written comments.
-There were no written comments received. n/a 3 Public Meeting Non-English Speaking - Specify other language: Spanish Non- targeted/broad community Public Service Agencies On April 22, 2021, a virtual public hearing was held for all interested persons on Zoom.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted URL (If applicable) Non-English and reasons (including 23 micro- enterprises).
+3 Public Meeting Speaking - Specify other language: Spanish Non-targeted/broad community Public Service Agencies On April 21, 2022, a virtual public hearing was held for all interested persons on Zoom.
 Spanish translation was available.
 A PowerPoint presentation was provided.
 There were no attendees of the public hearing. n/a